Key takeaways

 To use the pot of cryptocurrencies, the user has to pay a fee.
 These fees are then distributed proportionally to liquidity providers depending on their share of the liquidity pool.
 The rewards are usually in the form of cryptocurrency tokens.

-Automated market makers are algorithms (a series of smart contracts) that calculate the exchange prices and rates on a platform based on the available liquidity held within liquidity pools.
+Most DeFi platforms use algorithms (a series of smart contracts) called automated market makers (AMMs).
+These contracts calculate the exchange prices and rates on a platform based on the available liquidity held within liquidity pools.

 Automated market makers (AMMs) explained.